CachyOS/linux-cachyos/README.md

 ```

 #### Behaviour of script
-1. Script will auto-detect CPU architecture, if CPU have `x86-64-v4` or `x86-64-v3` support, script will automatically use the repositories which are optimized with this flag > and some other flags.
+1. The script automatically detects the CPU architecture.
+If the CPU supports `x86-64-v4` or `x86-64-v3`, the script uses the repositories optimized with this flag and other flags.
-2. Script will backup your old `pacman.conf`.
+2. The script will create a backup of your previous `pacman.conf` file.

 ### Manually
 1. Add both keys